randym32/Vector.SourcetrailAssetIndexer/README.md

 (make sure to install the x64 version)

-## Credits Grateful Acknowledgements and Special Thanks
+## Credits, Grateful Acknowledgements and Special Thanks

 This is based on code from [SourcetrailDotnetIndexer](https://github.com/packdat/SourcetrailDotnetIndexer)